If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 As the efficacy of hip and knee replacements improves, rates of joint replacements continue to rise—especially in younger demographics.
 The National Center for Health Statistics found that between 2000 and 2010, the number of hip replacement surgeries in people ages 45–54 more than doubled.
 Scientists are also making great strides in discovering how to repair and grow cartilage more effectively, developing biotechnology that will ultimately reduce the need for joint replacements.

 We should not be pushing our bodies until they break.
-Osteoarthritis is almost always preventable or manageable with self-care and regular, moderate physical activity, so we have an enormous opportunity to reduce chronic pain and healthcare costs by taking this condition into our own hands.
-In this post I’ll talk about the symptoms, risk factors, and cause of osteoarthritis; how cartilage repairs itself; and how to best take care of yourself in order to let your joints heal.
+Osteoarthritis is very often preventable or manageable with lifestyle habits, so we have an enormous opportunity to reduce chronic pain and healthcare costs by taking this condition into our own hands.
+In this post I’ll talk about the symptoms and risk factors for osteoarthritis; the controllable lifestyle causes; how cartilage repairs itself; and how to best take care of yourself in order to let your joints heal.

 Diagnostic signs, symptoms, and risk factors for osteoarthritis